jayleighton/siya-kolisi-pp1/README.md

 Google Fonts was used to provide the sans-serif fonts as follows:

-- Oswald is used for headings and titles
+- Merriweather is used for headings and titles
-- Lato is used for the rest of the body of the website
+- Quicksand is used for the rest of the body of the website

 ### Accessibility